 You’ve heard me say it before.
 Never, ever let your certification lapse!
 I’ve heard every reason in the book why people think they can skate along without recertifying as a lactation consultant.

-Then, I’ve seen some of those same people show up at my Comprehensive Lactation Course a few years later.
+Those same people take my comprehensive Lactation Education Course a few years later.
 They need to start all over from square one.
 Ouch.
 Lots of time, lots of studying, lots of money.

 2. Determine if you can recertify by CERPs

 Individuals who have already earned their certification from IBLCE® must recertify every 5 years.
-That means they need to determine if they are eligible to do so through Continuing Education Recognition Points (CERPs) or if they need to take the exam.
+That means they need to decide if they are renewing by Continuing Education Recognition Points (CERPs) or if taking the exam.

 3. What counts as the “last 5 years”?